Hihō: Ojō-sama-kei Teihen Dungeon Haishin-sha

 is a Japanese light novel series written by Hirotaka Akagi and illustrated by Kitsune Fuku.
 It was originally serialized as a web novel on the publishing platform Kakuyomu, before Shogakukan began publishing it under their Gagaga Bunko imprint in October 2023.
 Five volumes have been released as of October 2025.
-A manga adaptation illustrated by Kōtarō Yamada began serialization on Shogakukan's Sunday Webry service in June 2025 and has been compiled into a single tankōbon volume as of October 2025.
+A manga adaptation illustrated by Kōtarō Yamada began serialization on Shogakukan's Sunday Webry service in June 2025 and has been compiled into three tankōbon volumes as of July 2026.

 Plot

 The series follows Karin Yamada, a 16-year-old streamer who has a rich lady persona.
 Her videos focus on exploring dungeons, although she has failed to gain any popularity.
 One day, while exploring a dungeon, she finds another streamer and, seeing that he was holding a dangerous object, attacks him.
 The incident was accidentally recorded onstream and unexpectedly went viral on social media, giving her channel sudden popularity.